audreylwn/audreylwn.github.io/_pages/cv.md

 Invited Talks
 ======
+* **"Traumatic brain injury in a community-based cohort: Neuroimaging & clinical features".** Invited speaker for Karolinksa Instuitutet Virtual Morning Coffee Meeting, with the Center for Alzheimer Research.
+19th Mar 2025.
 * **“Managing feedback from  peer review”.** Invited speaker for career development series on the Dementia Researcher Communities platform (Dementia Researcher Salon Series).
 10th Jul 2024.
 * **“Shaping Our Future”.** Invited speaker at the The Masters Singapore Alumni Reception Celebrating Lee Kuan Yew 2024, attended by Cambridge alumni and the Prime Minister of Singapore, Mr Lee Hsien Loong.
 Old Parliament House, Singapore.
 8th Jan 2024.
 * **“Inflammation and cerebral small vessel disease in Alzheimer’s disease”.** UK Dementia Research Institute Seminar Series on the Neuro-Glia-Vascular Unit.
 14th Jun 2022.